Private Preview

 Why a stripper header?

 K-Hart built its reputation helping farmers seed into difficult residue conditions.
-The more time the company spent with operators running stripper headers, the more it understood that stripping and seeding are not independent decisions.
-Standing residue, preserved moistures, reduced soil disturbance at harvest: the benefits of how you harvest compound across the season.
+The more time the company spent with operators running stripper headers, the more it understood that stripper harvesting and seeding are not independent decisions.
+Standing residue, preserved moisture, reduced soil disturbance at harvest: the benefits of how you harvest compound across the season.

 What also became clear was that alongside the agronomic benefits, a set of frustrations had settled in and stopped being questioned.